rav3ndust/archiso-mirror/README.md

 Read our contributing guide to learn more about how to provide fixes or improvements for the code base.

-Discussion around archiso takes place on the arch-releng mailing list and in #archlinux-releng on Libera Chat.
+Discussion around archiso takes place on the arch-releng mailing list and in *#archlinux-releng* on Libera Chat.

-All past and present authors of archiso are listed in AUTHORS.
+All past and present authors of archiso are listed in **AUTHORS**.

 ### Releases